Spin-wave excitations in presence of nanoclusters of magnetic impurities: Numerical results and discussion

-\ From the $\bar{A}({\bf q},\omega)$ calculations, we now extract both the magnon dispersion $\omega({\bf q})$ and the spin-stiffness ${D^{inh}}$.
+\ From the $\bar{A}({\bf q},\omega)$ calculations, we extract both the magnon dispersion $\omega({\bf q})$ and the spin-stiffness ${D^{inh}}$.
 We remind that in the long wavelength limit, $\omega({\bf q})$=$D^{inh}q^2$.
 In order to gauge the effects of the inhomogeneities, we define the normalized spin-stiffness coefficient $D_n$=${D^{inh}}/{D^{hom}}$, where $D^{inh}$ denotes the spin-stiffness of the inhomogeneous systems, and $D^{hom}$ that of the homogeneously diluted system.
-The values of the spin-stiffness $D^{hom}$ are found to be 2.9$J_0$ and 0.07$J_0$, for $\lambda$=$a$ and $a/2$ respectively, for $x$=0.07.
+The values of $D^{hom}$ are found to be 2.9$J_0$ and 0.07$J_0$, for $\lambda$=$a$ and $a/2$ respectively, for $x$=0.07.
 We would like to stress that both $\omega(\bf q)$ and ${D^{inh}}$ were obtained from the first non-zero $\bf q$ excitations ($\bf q$=($\frac{2\pi}{La}$, 0, 0)) corresponding to system sizes $N=L^3$, where $L$ varies from 36 to 52.
-Figs.~\ref{fig7a} and \ref{fig7b} show $\omega(\bf q)$ as a function of $\bf q$ for various $x_{ns}$, corresponding to $\lambda$=$a$, and $a/2$ respectively.
+Figures~\ref{fig8a} and \ref{fig8b} show $\omega(\bf q)$ as a function of $\bf q$ for various $x_{ns}$, corresponding to $\lambda$=$a$, and $a/2$ respectively.
 First, in both cases, we observe that the inhomogeneities suppress the magnon dispersion.
 This suppression is even more drastic in the case of short-ranged interactions.
 In addition, the quadratic behavior persists up to large $\bf q$ for $\lambda$=$a/2$, whilst a clear softening of the magnon modes can be seen in the case of the extended couplings, for $q_x/\pi\ge$0.2.
-This is consistent with the discussions of Figs.~\ref{fig5} and ~\ref{fig6}.
+This is consistent with the discussions of Figures~\ref{fig6} and ~\ref{fig7}.
 The well-defined magnon region shrinks significantly on going from $\lambda$=$a$ to $\lambda$=$a/2$.
 This tendency is enhanced on increasing $x_{ns}$.
-In order to evaluate more quantitatively the effects of the inhomogeneities, the normalized spin-stiffness $D_n$ is plotted in Figs.~\ref{fig7c} and \ref{fig7d}, as a function of $x_{ns}$, for various radii of the nanospheres.
-As anticipated from the previous figures, one observes for both $\lambda$=$a$ and $a/2$, a monotonous decrease of the spin-stiffness with increasing $x_{ns}$. $D_n$ decreases almost linearly up to $x_{ns}\approx$0.04.
-The slope for $\lambda$=$a/2$ is twice that of $\lambda$=$a$.
+With increase in $x_{ns}$, the concentration of impurities outside the clusters gradually decreases since the overall concentration is fixed.
+Consequently the typical distance between the impurities outside increases and they are weakly coupled to the rest of the system.
+This leads to the suppression of the magnon modes with increasing $x_{ns}$ and the effects are naturally more pronounced in the case of short-ranged interactions.
+In order to evaluate more quantitatively the effects of the inhomogeneities, the normalized spin-stiffness $D_n$ is plotted in Figures~\ref{fig8c} and \ref{fig8d}, as a function of $x_{ns}$, for various radii of the nanospheres.
+As anticipated from the previous figures, one observes for both $\lambda$=$a$ and $a/2$, a monotonous decrease of the spin-stiffness with increasing $x_{ns}$. $D_n$ decreases almost linearly up to $x_{ns}\approx$0.04, and the slope for $\lambda$=$a/2$ is twice that of $\lambda$=$a$.
 We find that the suppression of the spin-stiffness is greater for larger radii of the nanospheres.
-For instance, for the particular $x_{ns}$=0.03, the spin-stiffness is reduced by 15\% for $r_0$=$\sqrt{2}a$, and by almost 30\% for $r_0$=$\sqrt{6}a$, for $\lambda$=$a$ (Fig.~\ref{fig7c}), although the concentration outside the nanospheres is almost the same.
+For instance, for the particular $x_{ns}$=0.03, the spin-stiffness is reduced by 15\% for $r_0$=$\sqrt{2}a$, and by almost 30\% for $r_0$=$\sqrt{6}a$, for $\lambda$=$a$ (Figure~\ref{fig8c}), although the concentration outside the nanospheres is almost the same.
 In the case of the short-ranged couplings this effect is even stronger.
 The effects of the nanoscale inhomogeneities on the spin-stiffness are in striking contrast to that observed on the critical temperatures, where an increase by more than one order of magnitude was found\cite{akash2012_1}.